 This exciting itinerary maximizes our birding time, giving us a chance not only to seek out rarities at various elevations but also to make the acquaintance of a number of widespread montane and foothill gems.
-Be prepared for an almost overwhelming visual feast of tanagers, hummingbirds, quetzals, woodpeckers, cotingas, manakins and antpittas!
+Be prepared for a visual feast of hummingbirds, toucanets & toucans, woodpeckers and antpittas!